 - Find the breaker titled “furnace” or “heat,” and double-check it’s moved to “on.”
 If you find that the breaker tripped, it will be in the middle or “off” position.

-- With one hand, firmly flip the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t touch it and get in touch with an expert from 1st Choice Heating & Air Conditioning, Inc. at 949-204-0859 quickly.
+- With one hand, firmly flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with an expert from 1st Choice Heating & Air Conditioning, Inc. at 949-204-0859 quickly.

 Regardless of your furnace’s age or brand, it has no less than one regular wall switch set on or by it.

 - Make sure the control is moved up in the “on” position.
 If it was shut off, it could take your furnace up to five minutes to ignite.
 (If you don’t know where to locate your furnace, look in your basement, garage or utility closet.
 It can also be in a crawl space or attic.)

 When we consider furnace problems, a filthy, blocked air filter is regularly to blame.